 A private pilot once told me “when you write about your private pilot experience online, be prepared to be deluged by plenty of people asking you about your experience and picking flight schools”.
-I initially didn’t believe him, but after writing many blog posts on this topic, I’m forced to eat my words after receiving many direct messages.
+I initially didn’t believe him, but after writing many blog posts on this topic, I’m forced to concede after receiving many direct messages.

 After interacting with more than a dozen people, I realised most of the questions generally revolve around the following which I shall collate here to avoid repeating myself again and again.
 There are many much more qualified and more experienced people who can write on these topics but I can’t find such topics discussed in the way that would have suited my needs.
 Hence this post.